ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/ton-http-apis.md

 ## Indexer

-### Toncenter TON Index
+### Toncenter TON index

 Indexers allow you to list jetton wallets, NFTs, and transactions using filters, rather than retrieving only specific ones.

-- Public TON Index can be used for free tests and development; [premium](https://t.me/tonapibot) plans are available for production at [toncenter.com/api/v3/](https://toncenter.com/api/v3/).
+- Public TON index can be used for free tests and development; [premium](https://t.me/tonapibot) plans are available for production at [toncenter.com/api/v3/](https://toncenter.com/api/v3/).
-- Run your own TON Index with [Worker](https://github.com/toncenter/ton-index-worker/tree/36134e7376986c5517ee65e6a1ddd54b1c76cdba) and [TON Index API wrapper](https://github.com/toncenter/ton-indexer).
+- Run your own TON Index with [Worker](https://github.com/toncenter/ton-index-worker/tree/36134e7376986c5517ee65e6a1ddd54b1c76cdba) and [TON index API wrapper](https://github.com/toncenter/ton-indexer).

 ### Anton

 Anton is an open-source TON blockchain indexer written in Go and licensed under Apache 2.0.
 It offers a scalable, flexible way for developers to access and analyze blockchain data.
 Developers can also add custom smart contracts with custom message schemas.

 * [Project GitHub](https://github.com/tonindexer/anton) - Run your own indexer.
-* [Swagger API documentation](https://github.com/tonindexer/anton), [API Query Examples](https://github.com/tonindexer/anton/blob/main/docs/API.md) - Learn how to use Anton.
+* [Swagger API documentation](https://github.com/tonindexer/anton), [API query examples](https://github.com/tonindexer/anton/blob/main/docs/API.md) - Learn how to use Anton.
 * [Apache Superset](https://github.com/tonindexer/anton) - Visualize blockchain data.

-### GraphQL Nodes
+### GraphQL nodes

 GraphQL nodes also function as indexers.